 When this site was first discovered, it was a resident for artists, having been used as a factory for many years.
 Looking past the vinyl floor coverings, imitation-timber wall cladding and off-white plaster, the two founders were amazed to find this unique building with well combined Chinese and Western architecture styles.

 A Second Life For The Sino-French University

 When entering the main gate and looking straight ahead, the 1920s building displays an interesting front facade.
 The single story porch exhibits typical Chinese architectural features with red columns and traditional woodwork supporting a grey barrel-tiled roof.
+Frankly speaking, I haven’t seen a roofer like this before.
 The beams under the eaves are decorated in the traditional Chinese way with different paintings depicting scenes in history and nature.
 The decorations are akin to that of a wealthy merchant home.
 Look beyond the porch towards the main building and you will notice the three large arched wooden windows on the second floor.
 These arched openings, set in yellow brick, clear indicate a Western architectural style.
 The entire main building however is covered in a pitched roof reminiscent of a Chinese roof.
 Throughout the entire building you will be able to find these bits of hybrid architecture.
 Caroline’s primary principle which guided her through the renovation process was to be respectful of the building’s history and keep the Chinese and Western features well balanced.